-Crewed charter includes the services of a professional captain and a crew, which usually consists of a cook / hostess and a sailor, or even more members.
-The captain and the crew take care of all duties on board, including navigation, cooking, cleaning, provisioning, safety and all other details during Your journey.
+Crewed charter includes the services of a professional captain and a crew, which usually consists of a cook/hostess and a sailor, or even more members.
+The captain and the crew take care of all duties on board, including navigation, cooking, cleaning, provisioning, safety and all other details during your journey.

-Cabin charter allows You to book a berth or a cabin on a pre-scheduled sailing trip and share a vessel with other guests.
+Cabin charter allows you to book a berth or a cabin on a pre-scheduled sailing trip and share a vessel with other guests.

 Check-in is required before departure and usually lasts one hour at most.
-A professional skipper goes through check-in and provides advice and instructions for guests on each detail regarding navigation and equipment of the chartered boat.
+A professional skipper goes through check-in and provides advice and instructions for guests on each detail regarding the navigation and equipment of the chartered boat.

 Check-out is required after disembarkation.
 The boat must be checked for possible damages.
 If no damage occurs, the safety deposit will be refunded to the client.

-Operating expenses vary depending on the area You cruise in and the yacht You choose.
-If fuel economy is important, discuss this with Your broker at the beginning of Your selection process.
-There also may be some harbor fees and positioning (delivery) charges if Your charter involves meeting or leaving the yacht in a place other than it's home port.
+Operating expenses vary depending on the area you cruise in and the yacht you choose.
+If fuel economy is important, discuss this with Your broker at the beginning of your selection process.
+There also may be some harbor fees and positioning (delivery) charges if your charter involves meeting or leaving the yacht in a place other than it's home port.

-APA (Advanced Provisioning Allowance) is paid by the client to cover extra expenses while on board, including food, fuel, communications, onshore arrangements, etc. APA is usually 25% of the charter fee.
+APA (Advanced Provisioning Allowance) is paid by the client to cover extra expenses while onboard, including food, fuel, communications, onshore arrangements, etc. APA is usually 25% of the charter fee.
 Any funds not used will be returned to the client at the end of the charter.
 In case the expenses exceed the APA, the client is expected to reimburse those expenses.